-PROVISIONAL COST: Including flights to Marrakech, 15 nights accommodation with half board in twin bedded rooms, using good hotels of character; all transport & touring by private coach, entrance fees, £2085
+Including flights to Marrakech, 14 nights accommodation with half board in twin bedded rooms, using good hotels of character; all transport & touring by private coach, entrance fees, £2085

 MARRAKECH was the most southern & perhaps the most exciting of the Imperial capitals of Morocco [others were Fez, Meknes & Rabat], ruling an Empire that extended at times from Spain to the Sudan.
 Marrakech controlled the trade routes from Africa & was subject to a succession of Islamic dynasties.
 In the 11th century she became an Imperial Capital under the Almoravides dynasty.
 As each dynasty took on a more luxurious life-style, it declined in military prowess, only to be succeeded by a more austere and fanatical usurper who won the support of the fierce tribes.
 The Almohades built a new city after 1147 (including the famous Koutoubia mosque and university) destroying much of the earlier building.
 They in turn were subjugated by the Merinides from Fez, and Marrakech declined until a new golden era in the 16th century under the Saadi dynasty.
 The Alouite dynasty then ruled from Meknes, and not until the late 19th century did Marrakech again flourish, when Moulay Hassan was proclaimed King in Marrakech, giving its name to the country of Morocco (Maroc).
 The great square of Djemaa El Fna is at the heart of the city, with its merchants, musicians, jugglers, acrobats and storytellers.
 From here radiate the labyrinth of streets with sunshades and fountains to protect the myriad of craftsmen and sellers of merchandise in the great Souk.
 Here, too is the Bahia Palace with its Andalucian garden, and the arts museum in the Dar Si Said Palace.
-Our tour includes madrases (theological colleges), the tombs of the Saadian rulers, a view of the great Koutoubia Mosque, the ruined El Badii Palace and the garden once owned by Yves St Laurent.
-We also plan an excursion into the foothills of the High Atlas along the beautiful Ourika Valley.
+Our tour includes madrases (theological colleges), the tombs of the Saadian rulers, a view of the great Koutoubia Mosque, the ruined El Badii Palace, Jardin Majorelle, once owned by Yves St Laurent & also the recently restored ‘Secret Garden’.
+Later in the tour we plan excursions into the foothills of the Atlas.

-3 nights at the Riad Palais Sebban at the start of the tour and two more at the end This is beautiful small riad with just 19 rooms, deep in the heart of the medina, with small pool.
+3 nights at the Riad Vendome at the start of the tour and 2 at the end.
+This is a beautiful small riad with just 19 rooms, deep in the heart of the medina, with small pool.

 OUARZAZATE, SKOURA & THE GORGES.
-We cross the High Atlas Mountains, over the Tichka Pass, passing through Ouarzazate ( a town built to garrison the French Foreign Legion) and visiting the Kasbah of Taourirt (owned by the Glaoui family – Lords of the Atlas) before arriving at the oases of Skoura - a convenient stop for excursions into the mountains and the valleys of the Kasbahs.
+We cross the High Atlas Mountains, over the Tichka Pass, passing through Ouarzazate (a town built to garrison the French Foreign Legion) before arriving at the oases of Skoura - a convenient stop for excursions into the mountains and the valleys of the Kasbahs.
 From the hotel we can walk through the oasis (little fields under the date-palm trees), to visit some fascinating kasbahs.
-Our coach excursions will explore the ‘valley of 1000 Kasbahs’, deviating along the Dadès valley and Gorge, with its amazing rock formations, before entering the narrow defile of the Todra Gorge (probably NOT taking the opportunity to join the intrepid rock climbers on the vertical faces!).
-We may take lunch at the entrance to the gorge.
+Our coach excursions will explore the ‘valley of 1000 Kasbahs’, deviating along the Dadès valley and Gorge, with its amazing rock formations.

-3 nights with dinner at the Kasbah of Aït ben Moro at Skoura.
+2 nights with dinner at the Kasbah of Aït ben Moro at Skoura.
 This is a genuine restored kasbah converted to a simple small hotel with just 17 rooms, with pool and garden.
 Please note that all rooms are quite different, & there are staircases and rather dim lighting.
-We usually dine in a small courtyard.

 ZAGORA From Skoura we follow a more southerly route along the edge of the Sahara towards Zagora.
 We join the Valley of the Draa and turn south along the beautiful series of oases This is a most picturesque journey, passing palmeries and kasbahs along the route.
 Arriving at Zagora we spend